dwjohnston/open-api-go-and-typescript/README.md

+Code example for the series of posts referenced here: https://blacksheepcode.com/posts/generating_apps_from_openapi_part2

 ## ‼️ IMPORTANT NOTE RE: VSCODE ‼️

 You can't 'add folder' this whole project into VSCode, because VSCode will get confused trying to resolve the go modules.